 6. Photography is prohibited

-In an effort to preserve some of the older pieces in the museum and to avoid what they, and we all, call a nuisance, they do not allow photography inside the Anne Frank House.
+In an effort to preserve some of the older pieces in the museum and to avoid what they (rightfully) call a nuisance, they do not allow photography inside the Anne Frank House.

 Instead, keep your phone and cameras put away and really just immerse yourself in the experience.
 You’ll be able to get some great photos of the exterior and find what you need of the inside on their website.
 But you won’t be able to get back the experience of touring her secret annex.